benropa/Daily-Work-Calendar/README.md

 ## Description

 In this project our class was tasked with building on starter code for a daily calendar in order to meet a certain set of criteria.
 Our goal was to create an application that allows a user to save events for each hour of the standard work day.
-The application runs in a browswer and utilizes HTML, CSS, JavaScript, and jQuery.
+The application runs in a browser and utilizes HTML, CSS, JavaScript, and jQuery.
 We also utilized functions from Day.js.

 ## Screenshot of Application: